RailsEventStore/ecommerce/rails_application/README.md

 - Look at the order
 - Look at the history of events (in the Rails Event Store Browser)

-### Admin perspective

-In `/admin` we show how to combine the `ActiveAdmin` gem with the DDD/event-driven approach.
-We do it via limiting the typical CRUD actions.
-All the "view" options are still there.

-Admin can cancel an order in the admin panel.

 ## Domains

 Domains exist in directories at the root level of the Rails app.